ngageoint/hootenanny-ui/ARCHITECTURE.md

         .call(uiViewOnOSM(context).entityID(entityID));
 ```

-Some components are reconfigurable, and some provide functionality beyond
+Some view are reconfigurable, and some provide functionality beyond
 basic rendering.
 Both reconfiguration and extended functionality are exposed
 via module functions: